harmonydata/hackathon/2-matching.md

 So how can we improve the matching?

 * Probably the easiest way would be to switch this underlying model, rather than trying anything clever.
+See also [Task 3: add other LLMs to Harmony](./3-add-llms.md)
 * Longer term an LLM could be fine-tuned but that needs lots of resources and lots of data!